junobuild/docs/blog/2023-09-19-introducing-juno-analytics-unlock-deeper-insights-with-privacy-in-mind/index.md

 ---

-We're excited to introduce Juno Analytics, a simple, lightweight, and open-source web3 analytics solution designed with your privacy in mind.
+We're excited to introduce Juno Analytics, a simple, performant, and open-source web3 analytics solution designed with your privacy in mind.

 In a digital age where data privacy is paramount, Juno Analytics empowers you to gather valuable insights about your users while ensuring anonymity and respecting their privacy.